-The science of modern electric heating is based on the laws of thermodynamics
+The science of modern electric heating using radiant heat is based on the laws of thermodynamics

 The law of thermodynamics say there are three ways heat can be transferred.